devoworm/GSoC-2022/README.md

 PyTorch/Tensorflow (PyTorch will be preferred because all our other models are on that framework already) Wrangling with video data Building a simple GUI on top of the model to run it on local systems (on Linux/windows/macOS).
 Basic knowledge of biology and complex networks theory would be helpful.

 ### Project #2: Digital Microsphere
 This project will build upon the specialized microscopy techniques to develop a shell composed of projected microscopy images, arranged to represent the full external surface of a sphere.
 This will allow us to create an atlas of the embryo’s outer surface, which in some species (e.g. Axolotl) enables us to have a novel perspective on neural development.
 You will build a computational tool to visualize these 4D data.
+The project duration is 175 hours or 20 hours for 10 coding weeks.

 __What can I do before GSoC to prepare?__
 Build basic prototypes for this project and discuss about them with the mentors, then read these papers: